-- [area-prefix] Each prefix is unique within the UK and assigned to a specific NPTG Admin area. - The prefixes are normally three characters, but London is treated as a special case and uses a single digit - '1'. - [area-identifier] a code that is unique for each stop within the area.; usually four characters
+- [area-prefix] Each prefix is unique within Eire (and also the UK) and assigned to a specific NPTG Admin area. - The prefixes are normally three characters, but London is treated as a special case and uses a single digit - '1'. - [area-identifier] a code that is unique for each stop within the area.; usually four characters

-A.1C.6 Choosing NaPTAN Stop Areas
+C.6 Choosing NaPTAN Stop Areas